benshimonz/V1/README.md

 **Split tag**, ('_{st}_') - Each 'splits' purple rectangle has a property tag on its top-left corner, depicted by an index wrapped in curly brackets.
 The indexing of property tags, aggregation tags and split tags is joint, and each tag is unique.

-A split tag serves as a placeholder for the number of splits that satisfy the condition.
+A split tag serves as a placeholder for the number of splits that satisfy the constraint.
 Split tags may be used:

 * as part of a another split definition
 * as part of a another split constraint (see Q159)